A topic from the subject of Biochemistry in Chemistry.

 1. Label test tubes with the different pH values.

-2. Add 1 mL of catalase solution to each test tube.
+2. Add 1 mL of catalase solution to each test tube using a graduated cylinder or pipette.

-3. Add 1 mL of hydrogen peroxide solution to each test tube.
+5. Add 1 mL of hydrogen peroxide solution to each test tube simultaneously, starting the stopwatch immediately.

-5. Observe the reaction and record the time it takes for the bubbles to stop forming.
+6. Observe the reaction (oxygen bubble production) and record the time it takes for the bubbling to significantly decrease or stop.

-• Use a consistent amount of catalase solution and hydrogen peroxide solution in each test tube.
+• Use a graduated cylinder or pipette to ensure consistent and accurate volumes of catalase solution, buffer solution, and hydrogen peroxide solution in each test tube.

-• Start the stopwatch as soon as the hydrogen peroxide solution is added to the catalase solution.
+• Start the stopwatch immediately after adding the hydrogen peroxide solution.

 Significance:

 This experiment demonstrates the effect of pH on enzyme activity.
 Enzymes are proteins that catalyze biochemical reactions.
 The pH of the environment can affect the shape and charge of the enzyme, which can in turn affect its activity.
-This experiment shows how the optimal pH for an enzyme can be determined.
+This experiment helps to determine the optimal pH for catalase activity.

 Share on: